SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 10 October 2024 - Enhancement - Catalog API - Possibility to obtain Catalog item using organization key [ID 40976]

-Using the Catalog API, it is now possible to obtain a Catalog item via its ID (GUID) or original ID using an organization key for authorization.
+Using the Catalog API, it is now possible to obtain a Catalog item via its ID (GUID) or legacy DPC ID using an organization key for authorization.

 #### 10 October 2024 - Enhancement - Catalog API - Registering Catalog item version now allows version message of up to 1500 characters [ID 40956]